lingzhou0/DAWG/README.md

-# Applied Math Working Group
+# Data Science & Applied Math Working Group (DAWG)

 Welcome to the Data Science & Applied Math Working Group (DAWG) at Duke University.
 All graduate students, postdocs, and faculty are welcome!